Mia-Coutts/Data-Science-Portfolio-Class/README.md

 Website: https://3dn9fd-mia-coutts.shinyapps.io/Belmont_Data_Science_Project/

-This repository included the data files I used, my python code used to run predictive models, and my R code used to create my website.
+This repository includes the data files I used, my python code used to run predictive models, and my R code used to create my website.